-Do you think that holidays are made for moving around and having fun?
-You will have many holiday clubs to choose from.
-You can try multiple beach activities, go out in the evening to restaurants and nightclubs, take a trip out to sea on board a pirate ship, or along the lagoons riding a quad bike.
+Other options: going out in the evening to restaurants and nightclubs, taking a trip out to sea on board a pirate ship, or along the lagoons riding a quad bike.

 Finally, don’t forget that Djerba and Zarzis are your gateway to the Sahara.
 Berber villages, Ksour and sand dunes are a 4x4 ride away!

 > CHOOSE YOUR ACCOMMODATION IN DJERBA OR ZARZIS.

 Are you a street art fan?
 Take a stroll through Djerbahood, the village of Erriadh transformed by artists from all around the world… And also look for works of art scattered around the countryside.
 Read more about Djerbahood, the street art village.

 Buy fresh fish at the market in Houmt-Souk, the island’s main town.
 You can have it grilled and then taste it straight away in one of the small neighbouring restaurants!

 Explore Djerba island on foot: a charming hike between old Menzels, small mosques and olive trees.
 Read: hiking in Djerba.

 On a quad bike or buggy, ride along the sandy tracks in the palm groves, between the dunes or along the lagoons.

 In Houmt-Souk, have a drink in the courtyard of an ancient Fondouk (caravanserai): the Youth Hostel or the hotel Arischa.